gnarlinsky/drunkmode/README.md

 ## Future/wishlist
 * additional commands to change
 * automate set up process
-* `exec bash` thing... but that would necessitate an entire overhaul, probly
+* `exec bash` ... but that would necessitate an entire overhaul, probably
 * generate random strings to type out, rather than the same ones each time
 * see Issues